CS-3398-264/GriffinArmyRepo/srs_template.md

 Tips/How to play: A section that includes an explanation of the basic rules of chess, along with some tips to get the user started.

 ### 2.2 Product Functions
-_<Summarize the major functions the product must perform or must let the user perform.
-Details will be provided in Section 3, so only a high level summary (such as a bullet list) is needed here.
-Organize the functions to make them understandable to any reader of the SRS.
-A picture of the major groups of related requirements and how they relate, such as a top level data flow diagram or object class diagram, is often effective.>_

 Let the user choose options from a menu, which are:
    Single player -> Start a game of chess against a computer: Difficulty selection is also available here Two-player (if it's one of the features we'll implement) -> Start a game of chess with two players